-MS in Mathematics Learning and Teaching
+Master’s of Science (MS) Degree in Mathematics Learning and Teaching

 Drexel University School of Education

-Common Core Practice Standards and make use of technology to meet the needs of math teachers and all math learners.
+Common Core Practice Standards, and make use of technology to meet the needs of math teachers and all math learners.

-The MS in Mathematics Learning and Teaching is for middle and high school mathematics teachers and mathematically-inclined elementary school teachers who:
+The master’s of science (MS) in math education program is intended for middle and high school mathematics teachers and mathematically-inclined elementary school teachers who:

 - Have at least two years of mathematics teaching experience